swlaschin/fsadvent2016book/2016-12-15-Reed_Copsey_Jr/index.md

 # Christmas Trees in WPF, 2016 Edition #

-*All text and code copyright (c) 2016 by Reed Copsey, Jr..
-Used with permission.*
+*All text and code copyright (c) 2016 by Reed Copsey, Jr. Used with permission.*

 *Original post dated 2016-12-15 available at http://reedcopsey.com/2016/12/15/christmas-trees-in-wpf-2016-edition/*